LaPingvino/Esperanto-Town-Names/README.md

     $ make grf

-If it's not installed, you have to give the full path:
+If nmlc iss not installed, you have to give the full path:

     $ make grf NMLC="<path/to/nmlc>"